httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 By composing these protocol elements, an application can define a set of resources, identified by link relations, that implement specified behaviours, including:

 * retrieval of their state using GET, in one or more formats identified by media type;
-* resource creation or update using POST or PUT, with an appropriately identified request body format;
+* resource creation or update using POST or PUT, with an appropriately identified request content format;
-* data processing using POST and identified request and response body format(s); and
+* data processing using POST and identified request and response content format(s); and
 * Resource deletion using DELETE.

 For example, an application might specify: